A dozen artistic and musical groups will offer showcases of African cultural diversity with free performances open to the public

 Africa's cultural diversity will fill the stages of Tenerife with a dozen groups that will offer the public and programmers a sample of their artistic presentations, with five musical shows and plays.

-The first company to act will be the Tunisian National Theatre, founded in 1983, with their play Violence (s), which talks about the Tunisian revolution and the constant struggle of young people in search of a free world.
-They will be at the Guimerá Theatre on Wednesday, the 11th of July, starting at 19:00.
+The first company to act will be the Tunisian National Theater, founded in 1983, with their play Violence (s), which talks about the Tunisian revolution and the constant struggle of young people in search of a free world.
+They will be at the Guimerá Theater on Wednesday, the 11th of July, starting at 19:00.

 Four performances by African groups that will offer music and dance are planned for Thursday, the 12th of July.
 The Tunisian musician Nuri, who lives in Denmark, will be the first African participant that day.
 With an eclectic style, he mixes deep bass guitar, organic percussion with polyrhythmic rhythms, creating traditional music and contemporary electro.
 He will perform Drup at 19:10, at Plaza Castillo by the Tenerife Auditorium.